nikolaAV/skeleton/algorithm/transform_if/README.md

 }
 ```
 ### alternative 2. std::copy_if + smart_outpu_iterator = transform_if
-This is an approach when transfer function is moved to the output iterator
+This is an approach when transfer function is moved to the [smart output iterator](../output_transform_iterator)
 ```cpp
 template< typename InputIt, typename OutputIt, typename UnaryPredicate, typename UnaryOperation>
 OutputIt transform_if(InputIt first, InputIt last, OutputIt d_first, UnaryPredicate pred, UnaryOperation op)